RocketCommunicationsInc/astro/packages/astro-in-react/README.md

 ## Import and Usage

-First, import the css into either your index.js or app.js, or any CSS file you would like.
+First, import the css into either your index.js, app.js, or any CSS file you would like.

 `import '@astrouxds/astro-web-components/dist/astro-web-components/astro-web-components.css'`